 Cost Of Poor Quality

-During my visits to factories I found that they all record defect data / process failure data from different sections/operations (fabric, cutting, print , stitching, finishing etc.).
+During my visits to factories, I found that they all record defect data/process failure data from different sections/operations (fabric, cutting, print, stitching, finishing, etc.).
 But very few of them analyze that data and plan their improvement strategies on the basis of the data collected from the different processes.

-A defect, which is found by the buyer/customer, costs a lot to the organization because rework/rejection cost at the customers end is always very high.
+A defect, which is found by the buyer/customer, costs a lot to the organization because rework/rejection cost at the customer’s end is always very high.

-Building quality in the process by having an effective Quality management system, skill upgrade trainings to operators, supervisors, production heads and investing in R&D help organization to prevent defect at source, with very less investment.
+Building quality in the process by having an effective Quality management system, skill upgrade training to operators, supervisors, production heads and investing in R&D help organization to prevent defect at source, with very less investment.

 Factors which directly impacts on product manufacturing cost

-This is majorly contributed by claims & discounts on Packing failures, workmanship failures, stains, damages, etc. Lose of sale due to short quantities; discounts on delay in shipments due to rescreens are also accounted under external failures.
+This is majorly contributed by claims & discounts on Packing failures, workmanship failures, stains, damages, etc. Lose of sale due to short quantities; discounts on delay in shipments due to rescreens are also accounted for under external failures.

-Major contribution is due to sewing rework, garment left over due to poor quality, fabric rejections due to poor quality, air shipments due to quality failures.
+The major contribution is due to sewing rework, garment left over due to poor quality, fabric rejections due to poor quality, air shipments due to quality failures.
 Below Pie represents the distribution of internal failure cost.